 With so many businesses using Office 365, it is important for business owners to understand all aspects of the service to get the best result.
 Here are 10 ways Office 365 can help business streamline their operations and meet their projected goals.

-Within Office 365, users can simultaneously coedit documents via SharePoint.
+Within Office 365, users can simultaneously coedit documents via SharePoint, with a sharepoint migration system.
 SharePoint functions as an intranet site where an organization’s important information and files can be stored in a single, secure location.
 Users can share links to files with other members of the company and view any changes being made in real time.
-Additionally, individuals can restore previous versions of documents and compare these versions throughout the editing process.
+Additionally, with a sharepoint dashboard individuals can restore previous versions of documents and compare these versions throughout the editing process.

 I’ve asked Jamison West, President and Founder of Arterian to share how you can get more out of Office 365.
 Arterian is a technology solutions provider, specialized in cloud solutions.

 Essentially, Office 365 users have access to an archived collaboration platform that avoids the communication silos likely to occur when employees are forced to email documents across the office.

 OneDrive for Business enables users to store, access, and share documents on any device with an available internet connection.
 The feature is integrated within the whole of Office 365, so when a user makes changes to a file, the changes are saved across all applications and devices.
 Administrators can set access and editing permissions that reflect the structure of the organization and ensure the business adheres to any compliance standards for which it may be responsible.